wangfowen/owenwangdotcom/_posts/2013-11-17-are-you-my-motherland-3.md

 If you couldn't tell already from my fan girl tone, my verdict is very much yes.
 If I could make enough of a living there and my friends came with, I would move in a heartbeat.
-We ended up extending our "quick stay" we loved it so much.
+We loved it so much that we ended up extending our "quick stay".

 Since we stayed longer in Copenhagen, we weren't in Amsterdam long enough to justify writing a post about it.
 I feel like a minimum of three days is